 Information like blood group, allergies, and emergency contacts should be on you at all times during your travel.
 Put up blood group stickers on your helmet and motorcycle, store your health data on your phone (iPhones have a feature).
 You can also carry a hard copy of the important numbers in your luggage.
 Alternatively, you can also wear a medical bracelet or a small pouch that sticks to the outside of your helmet, and contains relevant information.

 Make 2 copies of your insurance, registration, driving license, PUC, and any other documents that you may need.
 Put the first set of copies on the bike and the second with your luggage.
 Keep soft copies of ALL documents in case you lose your hard copies.
 The Indian Govt has recently launched Digilocker, and docs stored here can be shown to the traffic police in case you are not carrying the hard copies.
 Else use an app like Dropbox.

 We hear from a lot of riders on how they take pride in completing the Saddle Sore or the Bum Burner ride!
 But sadly they don’t realize how such long rides can take a toll on their bodies because there’s a lot of fast riding with little or no breaks.
 Bike rides, no matter how short or long they are, need to be planned with plenty of breaks ideally after every 75-100kms.

 We constantly use Whatsapp and other apps to keep our family informed of our current location.
 Live location on Whatsapp is a great tool to keep your loved ones in the know and is handy if anything goes wrong.
-You could create a Facebook group, add your important contacts and post your trip details on that group.
-DO NOT post your travel plans or location details on facebook publicly as it might be misused.
+You could create a Facebook group, add you’re important contacts, and post your trip details on that group.
+DO NOT post your travel plans or location details on Facebook publicly as it might be misused.